 Return a map from partition id to held offset for each partition

 A list of the partitions that this consumer consumes

 Reset offsets for the specified partitions

 Issue an OffsetRequest for each partition and set the appropriate returned offset in the consumer’s internal offset counter.

-Parameters: partition_offsets (Sequence of tuples of the form (
+Parameters: partition_offsets (Iterable of (

 Begin communicating with Kafka, including setting up worker threads